 (5) An approved provider of a family day care service is not required to keep a document set out in subregulation (1) if an equivalent record is kept by a family day care educator under regulation 178.

+Notes:

-Note: A compliance direction may be issued for failure to comply with subregulation (2) or (3).
+1 A compliance direction may be issued for failure to comply with subregulation (2) or (3).

+2 This regulation differs from regulation 177 of the national regulations made by the Ministerial Council.

 [Regulation 177 amended in Gazette 5 Mar 2013 p.
-1108.]
+1108; 13 Dec 2013 p.
+6166-7.]

 178. Prescribed enrolment and other documents to be kept by family day care educator